MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/issues-workarounds-visual-studio-setup.md

 To work around this issue, wait for the .NET Framework installer to finish before you install Visual Studio.

-## Multiple feature installation errors occur after warning about certificate updates is ignored
+## Multiple feature installation errors occur after warning about certificate updates is ignored in Visual Studio 2013 and 2015

 When you install Visual Studio on Windows 7, you receive the following warning: